Home » Paying For School » Public Service Student Loan Forgiveness

 Do I really have to wait 10 years to file for PSLF?

-To qualify for PSLF, it is required that you make 120 monthly payments total.
-Making bigger lump sum payments does not equate to more payments and does not speed up eligibility.
+To qualify for PSLF, you must make 120 total monthly payments.
+Making larger lump-sum payments does not equate to more payments or speed up eligibility.

-If you make large lump sum payments, those payment amounts will be spread out to cover upcoming monthly payments.
+If you make large lump-sum payments, those amounts will be spread out to cover upcoming monthly payments.

-If you paid six months’ worth of funds at once, it would count for six monthly payments, but you would not be certified for that many payments until the six months finishes.
-You may save money in interest, however, it will not make the eligibility come sooner.
+If you paid six months’ worth of funds at once, it would count as six monthly payments, but you would not be certified for that many payments until the six months are up.
+You may save money on interest; however, it will not make the eligibility come sooner.

 How can I submit a PSLF form?